yegor256/blog/_posts/2016/jun/2016-06-03-conference-mistakes.md

 a lot of attention to video recording and its quality.
 Preferrably, you should record from two cameras (the speaker and the room) and do video editing afterwards.
 It's expensive, but very important.

+**Bad Equipment**.
+I mean sound, light, projectors, screens, microphones, etc. It's very annoying to see how speakers and the audience suffer from all that technical problems.

 **Too small**.
 It's very difficult to present when there is less than 100 people in the room.